sammiefrog/sammiefrog.github.io/README.md

 ## Description

-This is my working portfolio, created with bootstrap, that will be updated as I learn.
+This is my working portfolio that will be updated periodically.

 ## Technology Stack